RainbowMiner/RainbowMiner/README.md

 RainbowMiner's build-in hash table makes it possible for you, to use many different algorithmnames.
 E.g. equihash-144_5, equihash1445, equihash-btg, equihash144btg will all be represented by Equihash24x5

+## OVERCLOCKING

+There are two ways to adjust overclocking values in RainbowMiner:
+- using MSI Afterburner profiles: recommended for mining rigs with identical GPUs, only
+- using custom overclocking profiles: recommended for mining rigs with mixed GPUs

+The selection is simple:
+- if you plan to use custom overclocking, set "**EnableOCProfiles**" to "**1**" in your config.txt (or use the Configuration->Common)
+- if you want RainbowMiner to switch between your MSI Afterburner profiles automatically, set "**MSIAprofile**" to the number (1 to 5) of your default profile (or use the Configuration->Common)
+- if you do not want anything of the above two, set both, "**EnableOCProfiles**" and "**MSIAprofile**" to "**0**"

-## MSI AFTERBURNER CONFIGURATION
+## MSI AFTERBURNER PROFILES

+Overclocking option, recommended for unique GPU mining rigs.

 ### Introduction

 MSI Afterburner allows to configure up to five profiles.
 Each of which defines the exact overclocking parameters for any number of GPU.
-RainbowMiner will never change these values, but it can be defined for miners/algorithms/devices, that another profile than the default should be used during minining (miners.config.txt, fields "Profile").
+RainbowMiner will never change these values, but it can be defined for miners/algorithms/devices, that another profile than the default should be used during minining (miners.config.txt, fields "MSIAprofile").
 RainbowMiner comes with some miner/algorithm presets, already.

 ### Enable Profile Switching